dmkonan/Diane-Konan-Portfolio/README.md

 # About Me

 My name is Diane Konan, I am a passionate Data Scientist in the making.
 Currently pursuing a Master’s degree in Data Science at Texas Tech University, I aim to graduate in May 2025.
-I am also a part-time Data Analyst volunteer at Inter Tax Solutions, a small business specializing in tax consulting.
+I am also a part-time Data Analyst at Inter Tax Solutions, a small business specializing in tax consulting.

 With a strong foundation in data analytics and programming, I focus on extracting meaningful insights from data and applying cutting-edge techniques to solve real-world problems.